A Perspective on Regularization and Curvature: A global connection

 This section develops a global connection on the Connes-Marcolli renormalization bundle.
-The connections on $B^*$ identified by Connes and Marcolli in $\cite{CMbook}$ correspond to the pullbacks of a single global connection on $P^*$ over sections $\gamma_{t}$.
+A standard result from differential geometry \cite{Spivak} shows that a connection defined on the base space of a bundle can be written as the pullback along a section of a global connection defined on the top space of the bundle.
+The connections on $B^*$ identified by Connes and Marcolli in \cite{CMbook} correspond to the pullbacks of a single global connection on $P^*$.